You are cordially invited to write an article for the 2022 Perl Advent Calendar.

 The Perl Advent Calendar welcomes diverse author submissions from all types of Perl programmer.
 It is our firm belief that every Perl programmer, no matter how advanced or how novice, has a favorite Perl module they want to tell the world about.
 The module that is the subject of the article need not be written by the article author, and more often than not this is not the case.

-The Perl Advent Calendar also believes that the pool of authors should not be limited to people who have English as their first language.
+The Perl Advent Calendar believes that the pool of authors should not be limited to people who have English as their first language.
 Authors who speak English as a second language are encouraged to submit.
 Each article submission undergoes an editorial process which assists those authors who may need help with their writing.

 In order to participate in the Perl Advent Calendar please use this form to submit your chosen module and a brief description of your article (which need be no more than two or three sentences) by no later than 11:59 PM EST Monday September 30th 2019.
 If you don’t have an idea for an article but would be open to some suggestions or coming up with an article idea later on, just say so in the submission!